MissterHao/vscode-time-Is-money/README.md

 This extension contributes the following settings:

-- `mySalaryExtension.monthlySalary`: Your monthly salary (default: 60000)
+- `time-is-money.monthlySalary`: Your monthly salary (default: 60000)
-- `mySalaryExtension.startWorkTime`: Your daily work start time in HH:MM:SS format (default: '09:00:00')
+- `time-is-money.startWorkTime`: Your daily work start time in HH:MM:SS format (default: '09:00:00')

 ## How It Works